bmaupin/civ-modding-tools/civilization-6/docs/development.md

 1. Make changes to your mod as needed (can be done before or after starting a match)
    1. (Recommended) During development, update the description somehow so you know it's been updated (e.g. add a timestamp)
-1. Start a new match in Civ 6
+1. Create or open a new map in World Builder, or start a new match in Civ 6
-1. When you exit the match, the game will load any changes to mods
+1. When you exit back to the main menu, the game will load any changes to mods

 #### In-game databases

 The in-game databases are cached in the user directory (e.g. ~/.local/share/aspyr-media/Sid Meier's Civilization VI/Cache) and can be opened with an SQLite browser to browse database structure, run queries for testing, etc.

 ## Troubleshooting

+### Game crashes with no error message

+⚠️ On Linux and Mac, it appears that lua.log is not generated.
+See [Fix for missing Lua.log](./lua-log-fix.md).

+1. Check Lua.log and Modding.log

+   ⓘ They may not show an error if the game crashed

+1. Check net_message_debug.log to see what the game was doing just before the crash

+   - It will show information such as `GameTurnComplete`, which player, etc

+1. Undo the most recent changes and see if the game no longer crashes

+1. If you still can't figure out the issue, do a git bisect to figure out when the crash started

+1. Break down changes into smaller pieces until the cause of the crash is identified

+### Game UI does not respond to clicks

+This could happen, for example, if an item is removed from the database but the game Lua code has a hard-coded reference to it.

+### Database changes aren't applied

+Check Modding.log and Database.log for errors (see below)

 ### _Error Starting Game_ popup